Your Best Customers Want to Leave You a Google Review. They Just Forget.

 - 1 You mark a job as complete in your system

-- 2 Customer automatically receives a text asking about their experience
+- 2 Customer gets a text asking how things went

-- 4 If they're unhappy, you get an alert to make it right (before it becomes a public review)
+- 4 Not happy?
+You get an alert so you can fix it before it becomes a public 1-star review.

 Do This

-- Send the request within hours, not days
+- Send the request within hours, not days.
+Memory fades fast.

-- Follow up once if they don't respond (but only once)
+- Follow up once if they don't respond.
+Just once.
+Then let it go.

 Don't Do This

-- Only ask customers you think will leave good reviews
+- Only ask the customers you think will leave good ones.
+Ask everyone.
+You'll be surprised.

 Positive Reviews